 - Rose Zephirine Drouhin – a lax to climbing, thornless, deciduous shrub bearing pinnate leaves with ovate, toothed, mid-green leaflets and fragrant, cupped, double, deep pink flowers in summer and fall.

-- Syringa vulgaris 'Blue Skies' (Lilac) - Spectacular clusters of pale lavender-blue flowers and bright green foliage which maintains an attractive appearance all summer.
+- Syringa vulgaris ‘Blue Skies’ (Lilac) – Spectacular clusters of pale lavender-blue flowers and bright green foliage which maintain an attractive appearance all summer.

 - Santolina (Cotton Lavender) – with fine-textured foliage and yellow, button-like flowers.

 - Taxus baccata (Yew) – medium-sized bushy evergreen tree with narrow, leathery, very dark green leaves, and fleshy red fruits

 - Trachelospermum jasminoides (Star Jasmine) – a vigorous evergreen twining woody climber with glossy dark green, oval leaves, often turning deep red in winter, and clusters of very fragrant white flowers